openstack/ironic-specs/specs/kilo/api-microversions.rst

   that it is talking to does not support microversions.
 That is, it is using a version of the REST API that predates v1.0 (stable/juno).
-* The client should transparently proceed now that it knows that it is commmunicating to an Ironic that can only support v1.0 of the REST API.
+* The client should transparently proceed now that it knows that it is communicating to an Ironic that can only support v1.0 of the REST API.

 Use Case 3B:  New Client communicating with a Old Ironic (user-specified)
 -------------------------------------------------------------------------